Skip to main content

 HomeWomen's Equality Day

-Save the Date for Women's Equality Day 2024
+Women's Equality Day 2024

 Thursday, August 22, 2024

-5:00 - 8:00 PM
+5:00 - 7:30 PM

 Keynote Address

-The Women's Equality Day celebration will feature
+Our 2024 Women's Equality Day celebration welcomes

-Colorado State University President Amy Parsons
+Amy Parsons, Colorado State University President

-on the importance of active participation in our democracy and the cultivation of young leaders.
+She will speak on the importance of active participation in our democracy and the cultivation of young leaders.

 Call for Honoree Nominations!